 A document typically concerns multiple topics in different proportions, so, in a document that is 10% about cats and 90% about dogs, there would probably be about 9 times more dog words than cat words.
 A topic model captures this intuition in a mathematical framework, which allows examining a set of documents or support tickets and discovering, based on the statistics of the words in each, what the topics or themes might be and what each document’s balance of topics is.

-The process of understanding natural language (the way that humans communicate) based on meaning and context.
-The semantic analysis of natural language content starts by reading all of the words in content to capture the real meaning of any text.
+The process of understanding natural language (the way that humans communicate) is based on meaning and context.
+The semantic analysis of natural language content starts by reading all of the words in content.
+This is to capture the real meaning of any text.
+Artificial Intelligence for Support is an ideal product for customer support teams.
 It identifies the text elements and assigns them to their logical and grammatical role.
-It analyzes the context in the surrounding text and it analyzes the text structure to accurately understand the proper meaning of words that have more than one definition.
+It analyzes the context in the surrounding text.
+Additionally it analyzes the text structure to accurately understand the proper meaning of words that have more than one definition.

-Turning vast amounts of unstructured text in the form of your support tickets into actionable data that you can derive insights from is not an easy task.
-There is a huge amount of work that goes into understanding spoken language, and hopefully you now better understand a few of the steps that can be taken to get this raw data ordered and structured into a way that you can start to make real improvements to your support and customer experience based on evidence and data.
+Turning the large amounts of unstructured text in your support tickets into actionable data that you can get insights from is not an easy task.
+In Artificial Intelligence for Support there is a huge amount of work that goes into understanding spoken language.
+And hopefully you now better understand a few of the steps that can be taken to get this raw data ordered and structured.
+Having it ordered this way means you can start to make real improvements to your support and customer experience based on evidence and data.